awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 To create a Maintenance Window, do the following:
 + Create a window and define its schedule and duration\.
+**Note**
+For an explanation of how the various schedule\-related options for Maintenance Windows relate to one another, see [Reference: Maintenance Window Scheduling and Active Period Options](reference-maintenance-windows-schedule-options.md)\.
 + Assign targets for the window\.
 + Assign tasks to run during the window\.